Terabyte007/Terabyte007.github.io/projects/gender-performance-analysis/readme.md

 ---

-> “In God we trust.
-All others must bring data.” – W. Edwards Deming
+- > “In God we trust.
+All others must bring data.” – W. Edwards Deming.
-> “Good data analysis tells a story.
+- > “Good data analysis tells a story.
 Great data analysis answers a question that matters.”